muddest/muddest.github.io/_events/2017-05-13-run-for-your-freakn-life.md

 Youtube: https://www.youtube.com/watch?v=k5C-B6lGI_4
 Challenge:

 Infotext: An intense 5Km obstacle and adventure race... with PROFESSIONAL ZOMBIES!
-Youíre running from brain hungry, virus spreading, Freakín Zombies who are trying to snatch the flags/lives on your flag belt.
+You‚Äôre running from brain hungry, virus spreading, Freak‚Äôn Zombies who are trying to snatch the flags/lives on your flag belt.

-Along the way you will have to navigate a series of 13 Freakín obstacles.
+Along the way you will have to navigate a series of 13 Freak‚Äôn obstacles.

-This is one race where your legs giving out are the least of your problems. ìRun for your Freakín Lifeî is a first-of-its-kind in New Zealand event, one part 5K, one part obstacle course, one part escaping the clutches of zombies ñ and all parts are awesome.
+This is one race where your legs giving out are the least of your problems. ‚ÄúRun for your Freak‚Äôn Life‚Äù is a first-of-its-kind in New Zealand event, one part 5K, one part obstacle course, one part escaping the clutches of zombies ‚Äì and all parts are awesome.

 Before the race, you will be given a flag belt, just like the childhood game of flag football.
 These flags represent your vigour.
 The zombies want to take your flags and thus your vigour and maybe eat your brains.
 If you lose all your vigour flags, you die.
 And the zombies win.
 If you are unable to complete an obstacle, you need to surrender 1 of your flags.